PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 all producer and Reshape-alias queries.
 Required edges with duplicate producers are rejected before cloning, making the rewrite deterministic while replacing the former repeated linear scans of the body operator list.
+Each root operator is matched exactly once into an immutable-by-convention rewrite-plan map before copy-on-write construction begins.
+The static and counter-bounded emit loops consume those plans instead of invoking the matcher again against the cloned graph, so candidate body indexes and structural guards are not rebuilt during emission.
 The exporter architecture gate detects attribute assignments through the AST, so alternate local names cannot silently reintroduce complete operator-list replacement.